- Travel and Places»

 Ocho Rios and Montego Bay are both top-rated beach and resort areas.
 Falmouth is the newly developed cruise port with a host of tours and historical activities.

 Like Dominican Republic, Jamaica is the place to go for all-inclusive resorts and great white-sand beaches.
-Like Grand Cayman, Jamaica is one of the most famous Caribbean attractions at Dunn’s River Falls.
+Like Grand Cayman, Jamaica has one of the most famous Caribbean attractions at Dunn’s River Falls.
 Visitors there climb up more than 600 feet of cascading waterfalls in a daisy chain (a line of people holding hands) to the top.
 It is a great family experience.

 St. Maarten is an oddity for several reasons.
 One is that it is the smallest island in the world shared by two countries, France and the Netherlands.
 The other is the disconnected nature of the island thanks to the hilly countryside and relatively few roads.